Spectacular! Don’t miss Venus and Jupiter

-The sky’s two brightest planets – Venus and Jupiter – meet up for a conjunction on November 24, 2019.
-Venus, the brighter of the two, passes a scant 1.4 degrees south of Jupiter.
-For reference, that’s about the width of your index finger at an arm length.
+Wow!
+The sky’s two brightest planets – Venus and Jupiter – have been close together in the west after sunset for some days.
+Their conjunction was yesterday, November 24, 2019.
+Venus, the brighter planet as seen in Earth’s sky, passed a scant 1.4 degrees south of Jupiter.
+For reference, that’s about three moon-diameters, or about the width of your index finger held at arm’s length.

-Here are the approximate setting times for Venus and Jupiter at various latitudes:
+Here are the approximate setting times for Venus and Jupiter at various latitudes across the globe:

 35 degrees north latitude